aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

 6. In the **Audit** account, activate Amazon Inspector for required member accounts, specifically workload accounts in ap-southeast-7 region.
     - Amazon Inspector -> Account Management - Accounts(Tab)
-    - Toggle ON Automatically activate Inspector for new member accounts
+    - Toggle ON Automatically activate Amazon Inspector for new member accounts
     - In Organization section, select the accounts with workloads, click on Activate --> All Scanning

 ## Configure AWS Systems Manager (SSM) for EC2 inventory management